JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/snauditpromise2.png)

+## 6. Canada Water and transparency

+Southwark has made aa legendary committment on viability assessments.
+To be of any value this should extend to all development related documents, including development partnership agreements with private developers.
+Released under FOI, heavily redacted - all financial and viability details, affordable housing provisions, pubic open space,, developer profit - screenshots

+## 7. Keep Walworth Townhall

+Refer to Courage Yard £89m

+## 8. Treat Elephant traders fairly

+Perronet House rents to be same as Castle Sq.

 ## 4. Enforce the tenure requirements of the Heygate regeneration agreement
 After Lendlease [tried to sue Harringey Council](https://www.insidehousing.co.uk/news/lendlease-sues-haringey-council-over-4bn-vehicle-59072) over its regeneration agreement for the redevelopment of a number of Council estates, we figured it's reasonable to ask Southwark to take legal action against Lendlease.
 It passed us by at the time that the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013, contains a provision requiring Lendlease to provide 50% of all affordable housing on site as social rent.